dajmcdon/tamara-site/research.md

 * My current book project draws on the work initiated in my dissertation but shifts focus to consider how globalization is being leveraged—even embraced—by Latin American thinkers and artists as a means of critiquing and shaping world relations in the present epoch.
-Specifically, I examine the narrative fiction of Roberto Bolaño, Horacio Castellanos Moya, and Valeria Luiselli, and the work of installation artist Teresa Margolles.
-My research posits that these artists exploit the commodity status of their work as part of the global art market as a means of critiquing and destabilizing boundaries between the Global North and South.
+Specifically, I examine the narrative fiction of Roberto Bolaño, Horacio Castellanos Moya, Valeria Luiselli, and Laury Leite.
+My research posits that these authors exploit the commodity status of their work as part of the global art market as a means of critiquing and destabilizing boundaries between the Global North and South.
+This project dialogues with Critical Race Theory, Migration and Diaspora Studies, and Sound Studies in its examination of Latin American literature in the epoch of post-national globalization.

 ## Peer-Reviewed Publications

-* "Escatología y marginalización en la literatura andina: Las porosas fronteras sociopolíticas en _Los ríos profundos_ de José María Arguedas,” _Revista canadiense de estudios hispánicos_ (May 2020).
+* "[Escatología y marginalización en la literatura andina](https://www.academia.edu/43119108/Escatolog%C3%ADa_y_marginalización_en_la_literatura_andina_las_porosas_fronteras_sociopol%C3%ADticas_en_Los_r%C3%ADos_profundos_de_José_Mar%C3%ADa_Arguedas): Las porosas fronteras sociopolíticas en _Los ríos profundos_ de José María Arguedas,” _Revista canadiense de estudios hispánicos_ (May 2020).

 * "[Geopoetics, Geopolitics, and Violence](https://www.academia.edu/40263382/Geopoetics_Geopolitics_and_Violence_Un_Mapping_Daniel_Alarcóns_Lost_City_Radio): (Un)Mapping Daniel Alarcón’s _Lost City Radio_” _Latin American Perspectives_ (September 2019).